In northeast Ohio, GM factory workers see layoffs after tax cuts

 GM's future plans fly in the face of Trump's promises that the tax law will create more investment and bring jobs back to the United States.
 The company said it seeks to save $6 billion by 2020 through its November announced restructuring, which includes reducing investments by $1.5 billion and ongoing U.S. layoffs impacting as many as 7,950 salaried positions and 2,800 hourly workers.
 In the United States, GM increased its salaried payroll by 47 percent to 53,000 since 2013, while reducing its hourly employees to 50,000, according to company annual reports.
 GM has cut 5,000 U.S. hourly workers in the last two years but added 3,000 jobs in Mexico and Canada.

 A company spokeswoman, in an email, said GM has invested $22 billion in U.S. manufacturing since coming out of bankruptcy.
-The November announcement is "a continuation of a [March 2015] strategy to transform our business to meet changing consumer preferences and lead the future of mobility," the spokeswoman said, adding that the reduction in business investment is a "return to a normal run rate."
+The November announcement is "a continuation of a [March 2015] strategy to transform our business to meet changing consumer preferences and lead the future of mobility," the spokeswoman said.
+The reduction in business investment is a "return to a normal run rate" following increased investment over the last few years when GM "refreshed" crossovers and trucks, and developed new models for China and South America, the spokeswoman said.

 Matt Gardner, a senior fellow with the Institute for Taxation and Economic Policy, a nonpartisan, liberal think tank, said GM's announcement confirmed economists' arguments regarding the tax cuts.